Home » How to Make Marinara Dipping Sauce With Canned Crushed Tomatoes

 Directions

-• In a small saucepan, heat olive oil over medium heat.
+• Heat olive oil in a small saucepan over medium heat.

 Did you make this recipe?